turkeryilmaz/openairinterface5g/tools/profiling/README.md

 remote signal is sent only to an exactly matching live identity.

 SSH transport status and matching remote completion status are separate evidence.
-Remote success requires an authoritative matching completion with return code zero; process-group absence without completion proves shutdown but does not invent a return code.
+Remote success requires an authoritative matching completion;
+process-group absence without completion proves shutdown but does not invent a return code.
+Nonzero `130` is accepted only with runner-version-2 identity-bound SIGINT delivery, a SIGINT-only shutdown stage, verified group death, and matching remote completion identity.
+Historical `-2`/`130` rows without these proof fields are not retroactively reclassified.
 A loaded campaign member succeeds only with `workload_status=completed`, a registered workload artifact, `network_cleanup_status=ok` or `already_absent`, and `stop_reason=measurement_complete`.
 A legacy/unloaded member instead requires